 - How long will the device manufacturer provide security updates for their products?

-- Does the device manufacturer prioritize cybersecurity as a part of its production mandate?
+- Does the device manufacturer prioritise cybersecurity as a part of its production mandate?

 IoT cloud service provider (CSP) cybersecurity considerations: